 basic income guarantee, basic income grant, citizen's income, citizen's basic income, minimum income guarantee, national dividend, citizen's dividend, guaranteed annual income, LIFE grants (Livable Income For Everyone), Participation Income, and Buckminster Fuller's Lifetime Fellowship.

-Next in this series of 2011 articles will be how the overpopulation meme is a sneaky way to blame mothers for all the world's problems.
+Next in this series - how the overpopulation meme is a sneaky way to blame mothers for all the world's problems.

 C.A.
 L'Hirondelle has been researching and writing about guaranteed livable income from a grassroots perspective since 1998.